snehjp2/GCNNMorphology/README.md

 ## Statement on Broader Impact

-*The algorithms presented here can classify images of arbitrary orientation and suboptimal image quality.
-The authors condemn any maladaptations of this work and emphasize the importance of using this technology ethically and responsibly.*
+*The algorithms presented here can classify and extract features from images of arbitrary orientation and suboptimal image quality.
+The authors condemn any maladaptations of this work and emphasize the importance of using AI technologies ethically and responsibly.*